 Star Fleet Technical Manual - "Duty Uniform - Male"

 A beloved volume of fan libraries to this day, the STAR FLEET TECHNICAL MANUAL by Franz Joseph in 1975 uniquely included a men's duty uniform pattern on page TO:01:03:11

 Unfortunately, much of the book is non-canon or "not quite accurate", and the SFTM pattern falls into these categories — despite that it seems a viable piece of clothing would result from its construction.

 Costume designer William Theiss is mentioned in the book's acknowledgements on page 3, but it is unclear if he actually advised on its contents.

 The SFTM pattern suffers from two incorrect fan assumptions of decades past:

-- The hidden zipper (as originally revealed on-screen in the episode “Miri” [1x11]) is drawn only as a shoulder zip, when in reality it continues down the front-left seam of the tunic to a mere few inches above the bottom hem.
+- The hidden zipper (as originally revealed on-screen in the episode “Miri” [1x11]) is drawn only as a shoulder zip, when in reality it continues down the front-left seam to a mere few inches above the bottom hem.
 A shoulder zip would certainly allow for the fitted collar, but is not sufficient for avoiding hair and make-up, which was one of the invisible zipper's key production purposes.